UG vs GmbH: a comparison of legal forms

 Business account for UG and GmbH

-A functional and well-suited business account is essential for companies of all sizes.
-It forms the basis for proper financial management, facilitates payment transactions, and strengthens trust with business partners and banks.
-For UG and GmbH, a separate business account is not only recommended but, in many cases, also legally required.
+A suitable business bank account makes day-to-day operations easier from the very beginning — from paying in the share capital to ongoing bookkeeping.
+It forms the basis for proper financial management, simplifies payment processing, and builds trust with business partners and banks.
+For UGs and GmbHs, a separate business account is not only recommended but also legally required.

 Vivid Money

-Open your Vivid Money business account quickly and easily online – without any personal appointments or paperwork.
-Detailed information and a direct comparison of the various Vivid Money business accounts can be found here.
+Open your Vivid business account quickly and easily online – without any personal appointments or paperwork.
+Detailed information and a direct comparison of the various Vivid business accounts can be found here.

 Finom